 The first step in the entire process starts with figuring out a problem that needs to be solved.
 Once you have determined the problem, the next step is to create a minimum viable product (MVP) so that you and your team can start learning as soon as possible.

-A minimum viable product (MVP) is a product with basic features, enough to attract early-adopter customers while validating a product idea very early in the product development cycle.
+A minimum viable product (MVP) is a product with basic features, enough to attract early-adopter customers while validating your product idea for free very early in the product development cycle.
 The MVP helps the product team receive feedback from users as quickly as possible in order to iterate and improve the feedback.

 The minimum viable product plays a vital role in agile development based on the agile methodology that is built on validating and iterating products based on the input of users.